zahramor/zahramor.github.io/_posts/2022-07-02-basics-coding-AAAMLP.md

   - coding
 ---

-<p align="justify">I've just finished Abishek's book on how to approch ML projects, and I enjoyed the way it reorganized lots of importnt ML concepts in my mind.</p>
+<p align="justify">I've just finished Abishek's book on how to approch ML projects, and I enjoyed the way it reorganized lots of important ML concepts in my mind.</p>

 <p align="justify"></p>